Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-Stress theories and stress phenotypes: a possible explanation of ADHD subtypes.
+Stress theories and stress phenotypes: a possible explanation of ADHD subtypes

-Stress theories and stress phenotypes: a possible explanation of ADHD subtypes.
+Stress theories and stress phenotypes: a possible explanation of ADHD subtypes

 1. Typical stress response patterns in mammals and humans

-For a detailed account of the BIS/BAS/FFS system, see Neurophysiological correlates of BIS/BAS In the sectionThe stress systems of humans-basics of stress in the chapter Stress.
+A detailed description of the BIS/BAS/FFFS system can be found at Neurophysiological correlates of BIS/BAS In the section*⇒ The human stress system - the basics of stress* in the chapter Stress.

 2. Stress reaction patterns based on the BIS/BAS/FFFS system according to Grey